ACSSO provides support to ACARA through stakeholder feedback in all areas of development

 ACSSO is building a strong relationship with Catholic School Parents Australia to improve network opportunities in the interest of all young people in our schools across Australia

 ACSSO actively supports the Public Education Foundation through sponsorship of their awards evening and awareness raising of the valuable work currently being conducted

 ACSSO is a proud member of the of the AESA.
-We have representation on the board and actively work together to advocate sustainability education in schools
+We actively work together to advocate sustainability education in schools

-ACSSO has a strong relationship with Reconciliation Australia and supports their ambition to enable all Australians to contribute to the reconciliation of the nation and their vision of reconciliation based on five inter-related dimensions: race relations, equality and equity, unity, institutional integrity and historical acceptance.
+ACSSO works with Reconciliation Australia and supports their ambition to enable all Australians to contribute to the reconciliation of the nation and their vision of reconciliation based on five inter-related dimensions: race relations, equality and equity, unity, institutional integrity and historical acceptance.

 ACSSO also works in collaboration with Secondary Principals Council; the Australian Government Primary Principals Association, the Australian Primary Principals Association; Children with Disability Association, Early Childhood Australia and Australian Council Early Childhood and Quality Assurance (ACECQA), Australian Parents Council and their affiliates and Isolated Children’s Parents Association.
 We meet (face to face; telephone or email) regularly with these groups.

 In addition to those mentioned ACSSO continues to represent parents and community in many forums.

 ACSSO CEO manages the Family-School and Community Partnerships Bureau.
 ACSSO continues its role on the governance committee of the Family-School Community Partnerships Bureau, working to ensure the strategies and objectives of the Bureau are realised.